JaceITG/pymixer/README.md

 separated by newlines.

+Next, save an image to be used as the background of the video in `data/thumb.png`

 ## Options

 Runtime options such as output framerate and description output can be adjusted in the `render_opts` dictionary within `utils.py`